lukassnoek/NI-edu/NI-edu/misc/for_educators.md

 ```
 sudo tljh-config set https.enabled true
 sudo tljh-config set https.letsencrypt.email {your email}
-sudo tljh-config add-item https.letsencrypt.domains neuroimaging.lukas-snoek.com
+sudo tljh-config add-item https.letsencrypt.domains {your_domain_name}
 ```

-Now, before you reload the proxy (`sudo tljh-config reload proxy`), you need to make sure that port 80 is actually accessible (which isn't the case for the TUX) because Letsencrypt will perform a "verification" necessary to enable SSL encryption.
+Now, before you reload the proxy (`sudo tljh-config reload proxy`), you need to make sure that port 80 is actually accessible (which isn't the case for the server at the UvA) because Letsencrypt will perform a "verification" necessary to enable SSL encryption.
 To do so, run `sudo ufw allow 80`.
 Then, run `sudo tljh-config reload proxy` and finally close port 80 again by running `sudo ufw delete allow 80`.

 Finally, Jupyterhub communicates through port 443, so this needs to be open to the world!
 At the UvA, we restrict access to our servers (through any port) to the IP range of the UvA network, which means that you can only access the server if you're either at the UvA and connected to the UvA network or connected to the UvA VPN.
 Assuming you have a firewall enabled (through `ufw`), you can open up port 443 with restricted access to a particular IP address by running: